rcsb/py-rcsbsearchapi/docs/quickstart.md

 Here is the same example using the fluent syntax

-    from rcsbsearch import Attr, TextQuery
+    from rcsbsearchapi import Attr, TextQuery

     # Start with a Attr or TextQuery, then add terms
     results = TextQuery('"heat-shock transcription factor"') \